Kartaverse/Kartaverse-Docs/docs/README.md

 Kartaverse works with Fusion Studio v9-19+, Fusion Render Node v9-19+, DaVinci Resolve (Free) v15-19+, and DaVinci Resolve Studio v15-19+.
 It runs on Windows 10-11, macOS Monterey - Sonoma, and Linux 64-Bit RHEL 7+, CentOS 7+, and recent Ubuntu distributions.

+## Reactor Package Manager Online Atoms

-Note: It is now possible to [browse a web based version](https://kartaverse.github.io/Reactor-Docs/) of the Reactor Package Manager content.
-This site allows you to easily search through all the Reactor atom packages.
+It is now possible to [browse a web based version](https://kartaverse.github.io/Reactor-Docs/) of the Reactor Package Manager content.
+This site allows you to easily search through all the Reactor atom packages to find what you are looking for.

 # Social Media